Bietola/5mincode/_drafts/metafunctions.md

 template <class T> struct remove_pointer<T* const volatile> { using type = T };
 ```

 As you can see, the same technique is applied to handle more subtle edge cases.
-For instance, now a *const* *int** will gladly be accepted by the function and transformed into an *int* (deduced as the value of *T*).
+For instance, now a *int\* const* will gladly be accepted by the function and transformed into an *int* (deduced as the value of *T* from the *T\* const* pattern).

 But removing qualifiers from types is only the tip of the type manipulation iceberg.
 Take for instance this jewel of type manipulation, *std::decay* (also stolen from cppreference):